sphinx-doc/sphinx/Doc-26/library/stdtypes.rst

 Notes:

 (1)
-   These only evaluate their second argument if needed for their outcome.
+   This is a short-circuit operator, so it only evaluates the second argument if the first one is :const:`False`.

 (2)
+   This is a short-circuit operator, so it only evaluates the second argument if the first one is :const:`True`.

+(3)
    ``not`` has a lower priority than non-Boolean operators, so ``not a == b`` is interpreted as ``not (a == b)``, and ``a == not b`` is a syntax error.